brittanywm/buddha-ui-kit/README.md

 ## Getting Started

-Navigate to Accordion, Buttons-Social-Media, and Responsive-Nav to view source for individual components.
+Navigate to Accordion, Buttons-Social-Media, and Responsive-Nav directories to view source for individual components.

 ## Built With